- Benefits & Opportunities

 Studying abroad is an opportunity to gain a broader appreciation

 of cultures and people outside Tennessee and the United States.

 Study abroad programs may be based at ETSU or students may choose independent study abroad programs.
-Although these programs are not always as cost-effective as ETSU-based

 - Schedule an advising appointment by calling International Programs and Services: (423) 439-7737.